SophMC/notechain/README.md

 ##### Python 3

-- exercism.io exercise 1.
+- exercism.io, exercise 1 "Hello World".
 Not as simple as I initially thought.
-[My answer](tutorials/exercism_py3/hello-world/hello_world.py) was much longer than the two lines that most of the others ([an example](tutorials/exercism_py3/hello-world/hello_world2.py)) which made the tests pass but didn't do exactly what [the instructions](README.md) asked.
+[My answer](tutorials/exercism_py3/hello-world/hello_world.py) was much longer than the two lines that most of the others ([an example](tutorials/exercism_py3/hello-world/hello_world2.py)) which made the tests pass but didn't do exactly what [the instructions](tutorials/exercism_py3/hello-world/README.md) asked.

 ##### Random Forest - black box method